 FRY-DAY

 When the rice has 10-15 minutes remaining, place a wok or large pan over a medium heat with a generous drizzle of oil.
-When hot, add the green pepper pieces, the diced onion, and the sliced green beans and fry for 4-5 minutes until soft but still crunchy, shifting occasionally.
+When hot, add the green pepper pieces, the diced Onion, and the sliced green beans and fry for 4-5 minutes until soft but still crunchy, shifting occasionally.
 Add the curry spice (to taste) and fry for 1-2 minutes until fragrant, shifting constantly.
 Add the cooked rice and the peas and cook for 2-3 minutes until the peas are heated through, shifting occasionally.
 Season to taste.

 THE MAIN EVENT

 Dish up the loaded fried rice and top with the roasted paneer.
-Dollop over the tzatziki and garnish with the chopped coriander.
+Dollop over the Tzatziki and garnish with the chopped coriander.
 Look at you go, Chef!